Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 _IMPATT diode: Oscillator circuit and heavily doped P and N layers._

 The resonant circuit in the schematic diagram of @fig:03458 is the lumped circuit equivalent of a waveguide section, where the IMPATT diode is mounted.
 DC reverse bias is applied through a choke which keeps RF from being lost in the bias supply.
 This may be a section of waveguide known as a bias Tee.
 Low power RADAR transmitters may use an IMPATT diode as a power source.
-They are too noisy for use in the receiver. [\[YMCW\]](#YMCW.bibitem)
+They are too noisy for use in the receiver. @YMCW

 ### Gunn diode{ #sec:xtocid157056524 }